 Summary of Main Findings

-The study is a multi-center nationwide prospective cohort of cancer patients with laboratory-confirmed COVID-19 in the UK.
-The data collection process was rigorous, in real time and included important clinical and demographic variables that were adjusted for in the analyses.
+The study was a multi-center nationwide prospective cohort of cancer patients with laboratory-confirmed COVID-19 in the UK.
+The data collection process was rigorous, in real time, and included important clinical and demographic variables that were adjusted for in the analyses.

 Before this study, there was mixed evidence from small studies on the association of cancer treatment and COVID-19 morbidity and mortality.
-This is the largest prospective cohort study to date evaluating whether chemotherapy or other anticancer treatment are associated with higher mortality among cancer patients with COVID-19.
-The findings provide valuable data that can inform clinical decision making for cancer patients in the near future.
+This was the largest prospective cohort study to date evaluating whether chemotherapy or other anticancer treatment are associated with higher mortality among cancer patients with COVID-19.

 This review was posted on: 9 June 2020